 International students can specify the award they are looking for or return a general list of awards based on demographic information.
 Both sites allow you to enter where you are coming from, where you want to study, and what program you are interested in pursuing, and both sites return similar results.

 Many other scholarship- and loan-related websites with listings offer partial to full financial aid for international students in USA-based schools.
 Be wary of any site that requires payment for the use of their aid databases.
-Many third-party organizations have multiple websites that share the same database, such as International Scholarships, IEFA.org, and International Student
+Many third-party organizations, such as IEFA.org and International Student, have multiple websites that share the same database.

 Looking for help finding scholarship and grant information for international students?
 Start your search with the student resources available through Shorelight >>